 7 Benefits of Spirulina: The Blue-Green Algae Superfood Supplement

 While kelp and seaweed may be the first types that come to mind, spirulina is a non-seaweed, single-cell algae that also falls into this category.
-Spirulina is a type of bacteria called cyanobacterium, which is often referred to as blue-green algae (a name you're much more likely to have heard of), and it is a bona fide superfood.
-These algae are packed with antioxidants, vitamins, minerals, and other nutrients and have been used as a food supplement for years.
+Spirulina is a type of bacteria called cyanobacterium, which is often referred to as blue-green algae, and it is a bona fide superfood.
+These algae contain antioxidants, vitamins, minerals, and other nutrients and have been used as a food supplement for years.

 Here's what you need to know about spirulina, its benefits, and how to use it.

 The benefits of spirulina.

 Spirulina was originally classified as a plant but has since been reclassified as bacteria.
 There are a number of spirulina species, but three are the most studied as nutritional supplements and possible therapeutic remedies: Spirulina platensis (Arthrospira platensis), Spirulina maxima (Arthrospira maxima), and Spirulina fusiformis (Arthrospira fusiformis).

 1. It's packed with vitamins and minerals.